Loading Events

 The SOA Sinfonietta, under the direction of Dr. Christopher Selby, is the select high school string ensemble made up of the most accomplished string players at the Charleston School of the Arts.
 They perform collegiate and professional chamber orchestra repertoire, and many of the members continue their musical studies in college and pursue a professional career in music.

 This project is funded in part by the South Carolina Arts Commission, which receives support from the National Endowment for the Arts.
-This project is also supported by funding provided to the South Carolina Arts Commission from a partnership with the S.C.
-Department of Education from American Rescue Plan Elementary and Secondary Schools Emergency Relief (ARP ESSER) funds.

 Details